A novel network for classification of cuneiform tablet metadata: Experiments

 \subsection{Period Classification}

-Bogacz et al. \cite{bogacz2020period} introduced the period-classification task for the HiCuBeDa dataset \cite{mara2019breaking}, which contains tablets from four distinct historical periods.
+Bogacz et al. \cite{bogacz2020period} introduced the period-classification task for the HeiCuBeDa dataset \cite{mara2019breaking}, which contains tablets from four distinct historical periods.
 Because the classes are imbalanced, they limited each class to a maximum of 100 samples, resulting in 337 unique instances.
 Hagelskjær \cite{hagelskjaer2022deep} instead applied a class‑balanced loss, enabling the use of a larger training set of 631 tablets.
 Both previous works, however, excluded tablets containing more than 2,414,753 vertices due to memory constraints.
 In contrast, our method uses sub‑sampling and is therefore independent of the original CAD model resolution.
-This allows us to include all tablets, creating a full training set of 747 instances.
-For consistency, all experiments use the same test split.
-Tab.~\ref{tab:period} reports the period‑classification results as the average F1‑score across classes.
+This allows us to include all tablets, creating a full training set of 747 instances, with 121, 41, 252 and 333 instances in the four different classes.
+For consistency with other methods, all experiments use the same test data.
+Table \ref{tab:period} reports the period‑classification results as the average F1‑score across classes.
 On the small dataset, the pre‑trained Point‑BERT backbone with a fine‑tuned MLP head outperforms previous methods.
 On the medium dataset, its performance is slightly lower, but when all samples are included, it again improves.
 Across all dataset sizes, our proposed method achieves the highest performance.
 Notably, it surpasses all baselines even when trained only on the small dataset.
-Using the full dataset of 747 tablets, it reaches a new state‑of‑the‑art score of 99
+Using the full dataset of 747 tablets, it reaches a new state‑of‑the‑art score of 99\%.